Narrative of the Life of Frederick Douglass : Signature Gilded Editions - Frederick Douglass

 Hardcover

-or 4 interest-free payments of $9.24 with
+or 4 interest-free payments of $9.94 with

 or

-Aims to ship in 15 to 25 business days
+Ships in 10 to 15 business days

-Discover Frederick Douglass's memoir and treatise on slavery with this exquisite edition from Union Square & Co.'s Signature Gilded Editions series The stunning Narrative of the Life of Frederick Douglass, An American Slave special edition features sprayed edges, color end pages, a built-in ribbon bookmark, and embossed foil cover.
-The beautiful design and attention to detail set this special edition book apart, whether you're reading for the first time or building a library of your favorite classic literature books.
+Discover Frederick Douglass's memoir and treatise on slavery with this exquisite edition from Union Square & Co.’s Signature Gilded Editions series!
+The stunning Narrative of the Life of Frederick Douglass, An American Slave special edition features sprayed edges, color end pages, a built-in ribbon bookmark, and embossed foil cover.
+The beautiful design and attention to detail set this special edition book apart, whether you’re reading for the first time or building a library of your favorite classic literature books.

 Frederick Douglass (born Frederick Bailey) doesn't know the year of his birth.
 Separated from his mother in infancy, he sees her only a few times, always at night, before her death.
 His fellow slaves agree that his father is a white man.
 At the age of seven or eight, Frederick is sent from the Maryland plantation of his birth to Baltimore.
 His kindly new mistress starts teaching him to read, until her furious husband forbids it.
 Frederick realizes then that reading is his path to freedom, but his journey is long and difficult.
 In writing his narrative, Frederick Douglass, a fugitive slave, revealed his slave name, the names of his masters and overseers, and the locations of his servitude, putting him in danger of being captured and returned into slavery.
 This volume also includes eleven selected essays and speeches.